For purposes of this section, "agricultural land" means land:

 A person on foot may, without permission of the owner, occupant, or lessee, enter private land without a firearm to retrieve a hunting dog.
 After retrieving the dog, the person must immediately leave the premises.

-(a) A person may not take a wild animal with a firearm within 500 feet of a building occupied by a human or livestock without the written permission of the owner, occupant, or lessee:
+(a) Unless otherwise provided by law, a person may not discharge a firearm within 500 feet of a building occupied by a human or livestock without the written permission of the owner, occupant, or lessee:

 (1) on another person's private land, if the land is not a licensed shooting preserve; or

-(b) No person may shoot a firearm within 500 feet of a stockade or corral containing livestock without the permission of the owner, occupant, or lessee.
-For the purposes of this paragraph, a "stockade or corral" means a fenced enclosure for containing livestock that does not enclose an area greater than one acre.
+(b) No person may discharge a firearm within 500 feet of a stockade or corral confining livestock for the purpose of normal livestock holding or sorting operations without the permission of the owner, occupant, or lessee.
+This paragraph does not apply to persons hunting during an established hunting season on state-owned or local government-owned land that is not a road right-of-way.
+For the purposes of this paragraph, a "stockade or corral" means a fenced enclosure for confining livestock that does not enclose an area greater than one acre.

 (c) A person may not take a wild animal on any land where the person is prohibited from entering by this section.